 Dates and times of scheduled offerings:

-Office hours, course topics, and expectations: check the Syllabus or its link at the top of the page.
+Office hours, course topics, and expectations for my section: check the Syllabus or its link at the top of the page.
 (May not always be the most recent syllabus, but the document is similar from semester to semester.)

 For EAS-E 144, I always open up as many seats as the dean's office will allow.
 If you find that the course is full, please join the wait list -- normally, there will be a few people who switch to other courses right before the semester begins.

-Because of work restrictions for the graduate student AIs, it is usually not possible to accomodate "overload" registrations -- so do stay on the wait list as long as you can.
+Because of work restrictions for the graduate student AIs, it is usually not possible to accommodate "overload" registrations -- so do stay on the wait list as long as you can.

 There are no books to buy!
 One resource we will use is the "JetStream" website, provided by the National Weather Service.
 For example, check out their page on tornadoes, which will be an assigned reading.
 In addition to that site, I'll provide numerous handouts and additional readings.